 4.2.
 Stop-Loss Placement

-The most logical stop-loss location is just a few pips beyond the pattern’s X point.
-Point X marks the origin of the entire structure; a price break past this level invalidates the geometric and Fibonacci relationships, rendering the trade setup unviable.
+A non-negotiable rule is placing the stop-loss just a few pips beyond the pattern’s X point.
+This level marks the origin of the structure; a price break past X invalidates the entire geometric setup.

 4.3.
 Profit Targets

-- Target 1 (Conservative): The first profit target is the 0.382 Fibonacci retracement of the A-D leg.
-This is a high-probability target where many traders take partial profits.
+- Target 1 (Conservative): The 0.382 Fibonacci retracement of the A-D leg.
+This is a high-probability target where many traders secure partial profits.

 4.4.
 Indicators to Combine with the Pattern